crcdng/weather_app/README.md

 ### Data layer

-The data layer is responsible to wrap data sources, in this case the [OpenWeatherMap API](https://openweathermap.org/current).
+The data layer is responsible for wrapping data sources, here the [OpenWeatherMap API](https://openweathermap.org/current).

 The `WeatherModel` class extends `WeatherEntity`.
-It adds a constructor to create its instance from a subset of the JSON format that is coming from the `DataSource`.
+It adds a constructor to create an instance from a subset of the JSON format that is coming from the `DataSource`.
 It also has a method to transform itself into a `WeatherEntity`.

 The `WeatherRemoteDataSource` takes an http client passed in its constructor and its method retuns a Future of a `WeatherModel` converted from JSON.
 To do this, it talks to the remote OpenWeatherMap API, for which you need to sign up for a free API key.
 I keep all the information necessary inside the `WeatherRemoteDataSource` class.
-As with `GetWeatherUsecase` above, I do not add another layer of abstraction by separating it into an abstract superclass and concrete subclass.
+As with `GetWeatherUsecase` above, I do not add another layer of abstraction by separating it into an abstract superclass and concrete subclass as suggested by some other tutorials.

 The `WeatherRepositorImpl` class implements the contract of the `WeatherRepository`.
 It has a `WeatherRemoteDataSource` passed into the constructor and calls its method.
 It then uses try/catch to either
 * transform the `WeatherModel` returned from sucessful API calls into a `WeatherEntity` (Right side of `Either`) or